Stringboom/tictactoe/README.md

 ## Game Loop

 It uses a simple game loop with the [React Lifecycle](https://legacy.reactjs.org/docs/state-and-lifecycle.html).
-It also features a mobile first fully responsive design.
+It also features a mobile first, fully responsive design.

 ![img3](https://github.com/Stringboom/tictactoe/assets/38455240/c98bb424-e839-41f8-a79d-935a80a60613)